edwarddavis1/UGNN/README.md

-# UGNN: The Unfolded Graph Neural Networks package.
+# [IN DEVELOPMENT] UGNN: The Unfolded Graph Neural Networks package.

 Welcome to the documentation for **UGNN**, a library for using the **unfolded graph neural network** (UGNN) model for discrete-time dynamic graphs.